Roshen98/League_Of_Leshen/README.md

 NOTE: Laptop and Computer Games Only.
 It will not work on the phone or ipad.
 Please zoom out if the size is not right.

-Project Team Members:
+Project Team Members: Liangjie Shen, Mohraiel, Rosalu, Trina, Madi, Erika

-Liangjie Shen

-Mohraiel

-Rosalu

-Trina

-Madi

-Erika

 Project Roles: